duskopijetlovic/duskopijetlovic.github.io/_posts/2024-06-01-tex-latex-quick-start.md

 #### Abstract

 As most research papers have an abstract, there are predefined commands for telling LaTeX which part of the content makes up the abstract.
-This should appear in its logical order, therefore, after the top matter, but before the main sections of the body.
+This should appear in its logical order, therefore, after the top matter (front matter), but before the main sections of the body.
 This command is available for the document classes article and report, but not book.

 ```